rl-institut/open_plan/docs/model/components.rst

 ======================

 Thermal energy storages of the type sensible heat storage (SHS) are modelled as :code:`GenericStorage` like described above.
 The implementation of a specific type of SHS, the stratified thermal energy storage, is described in section :ref:`stratified_tes`.
-The modelling of latent-heat (or Phase-change) and chemical storages have not been tested with MVS, but might be achieved by precalculations.
+The modelling of latent-heat (or Phase-change) and chemical storages have not been tested with the open_plan tool, but might be achieved by precalculations.

 .. _stratified_tes:

 Stratified thermal energy storage
 =================================

 Stratified thermal energy storage is defined by the two optional parameters :ref:`fixed_thermal_losses_relative-label` and :ref:`fixed_thermal_losses_absolute-label`.
-If they are not included in :ref:`storage_*.csv <storage_csv>` or are equal to zero, then a normal generic storage is simulated instead.
 These two parameters are used to take into account temperature dependent losses of a thermal storage.
 To model a thermal energy storage without stratification, the two parameters are not set.
 The default values of :ref:`fixed_thermal_losses_relative-label` and :ref:`fixed_thermal_losses_absolute-label` are zero.
 Except for these two additional parameters the stratified thermal storage is implemented in the same way as other storage components.